dylankrieg/map-data-structure/README.md

 # map-data-structure
- About  Code for converting 3D Octomaps into a 2D data structure for improved path planning efficiency
+ROS Package for converting 3D Octomaps into a 2D data structure for improved path planning efficiency